-Why Marriages Fail: Negative Interpretations (Part 3)
+Why Marriages Fail: Invalidation (Part 2)

 Why do marriages fail?
-While the answers to that question are many, and often complex, there is a growing body of research suggesting there are four risk factors that can hinder a relationship and increase a couple’s likelihood for marital failure.
+While the answers to that question are many, and often complex, there is a growing body of research suggesting there are four risk factors that can hinder a relationship and increase a couple’s likelihood of marital failure.

 In one key study, researchers followed a sample of 135 couples for twelve years, starting before they were married.
 The researchers were able to differentiate those couples who do well from those who do not, with up to 91% accuracy.*